Parachute (The Pretty Things album)

-Parachute is the fifth studio album by the English rock band Pretty Things, released in 1970.
+Parachute is the fifth studio album by the English rock band The Pretty Things, released in 1970.
 It is their first album without guitarist Dick Taylor.

 Background

 The Pretty Things released what is commonly recognized as the first rock opera, S. F. Sorrow, in December 1968.
 While it has come to be considered a cult classic, it failed to chart in any country at the time.
 They continued to provide soundtrack work under the pseudonym Electric Banana to help pay off debts and played live shows in England as often as they could, although most of the songs from S. F. Sorrow could not be performed live due to the use of heavy studio overdubs.
 Disillusioned by the group's lack of success, founding member and lead guitarist Dick Taylor quit in June 1969, to be replaced by Vic Unitt from the Edgar Broughton Band.
 In September, the band became involved in recording an album with French playboy Philippe DeBarge, with the group writing and performing all the songs upon which DeBarge added his lead vocals.
 The album only circulated as an acetate around Philippe's social circle, however, and did not see official release until 2009.
 Shortly after the sessions, drummer Twink also quit to form his own band, the Pink Fairies; fortunately, the band's previous drummer Skip Alan (who had quit midway through the sessions for S. F. Sorrow) accepted an invitation back.
-With the lineup of the band once again stable, they returned to EMI (now Abbey Road) studios in London to record their next album.
+With the lineup of the band again stable, they returned to EMI (now Abbey Road) studios in London to record their next album.